-It would be helpful for the judges to know if any of the VJ work submitted is shot by mobile phone camera (MoJo) and, if so, what equipment was used.
+Judges need to be told when the VJ work submitted is shot by mobile phone camera (MoJo) and, if so, what equipment was used.

 Please note this is a "skills" category, which is why a range of material to demonstrate all the skills of a good VJ is requested.
 It is not just the ability to cover a "hard" story which will be assessed.